-Federal Act on Financial Assistance and Subsidies (Subsidies Act) (in German)
+Federal Act on Financial Assistance and Subsidies (Subsidies Act)

-The necessary funds were approved by the Swiss parliament in September 2013, based on the Federal Council Dispatch on funding for Swiss participation in the EU Framework Programmes in the areas of research and innovation in the period 2014–2020 by the Federal Council of 27 February 2013.
+The necessary funds were approved by the Swiss Parliament in December 2020, based on the ‘Dispatch on the funding of Swiss participation in the European Union's research and innovation measures in the years 2021-2027’ submitted by the Federal Council on 20 May 2020.